Sunting78/PP-Industry/README.md

   ```
 ## Overall directory structure

-The overall directory structure of PaddleOCR is introduced as follows:
+The overall directory structure of PaddleIndustry is introduced as follows:

 ```